Exit Planning

 12 Months Before Listing

-Now you're building momentum.
-The changes you make here will show up in the financials buyers evaluate.
+Now you're building momentum, and the changes you make during this period will show up directly in the financials buyers evaluate.

 - Cross-train key employees so the business can run for days without you present